Red kite: Breeding

-Usually red kites first breed when they are two years old, although exceptionally they can successfully breed when they are only one year old.
-They are monogamous and the pair-bond in populations is probably maintained during the winter, particularly when the pair remain on their breeding territory.
-For migrant populations the fidelity to a particular nesting site means that the pair-bond is likely to be renewed each breeding season.
-The nest is normally placed in a fork of a large hardwood tree at a height of between 12 and 15 m above the ground.
-A pair will sometimes use a nest from the previous year and can occasionally occupy an old nest of the common buzzard.
+Usually, red kites first breed when they are two years old, although exceptionally, they can successfully breed when they are only one year old.
+They are monogamous and the pair-bond in populations is likely maintained during the winter, particularly when the pair remain on their breeding territory.
+For migrant populations, the fidelity to a particular nesting site means that the pair-bond is likely to be renewed each breeding season.
+The nest is normally placed in a fork within a large hardwood tree at a height of between 12 and 15 m above the ground.
+A pair will sometimes use a nest from the previous year and can occasionally occupy the old nests of the common buzzard.
 The nest is built by both sexes.
 The male brings dead twigs 30–50 cm in length which are placed by the female.
 The nest is lined with grass and sometimes also with sheep's wool.
 Unlike the black kite, no greenery is added to the nest.
 Both sexes continue to add material to the nest during the incubation and nestling periods.
 Nests vary greatly in size and can become large when the same nest is occupied for several seasons.

 The eggs are laid at three-day intervals.
-The clutch is usually between one and three eggs but four and even five eggs have occasionally been recorded.
+The clutch is usually between one and three eggs, but four and even five eggs have occasionally been recorded.
 The eggs are non-glossy with a white ground and red-brown spots.
 The average size is 57 × 45 mm with a calculated weight of 63 g.
 In Britain and central Europe, laying begins at the end of March but in the Mediterranean area laying begins in early March.
 The eggs are mainly incubated by the female, but the male will relieve her for short periods while she feeds.
 The male will also bring food for the female.
 Incubation starts as soon as the first egg is laid.
 Each egg hatches after 31 to 32 days but as they hatch asynchronously a clutch of three eggs requires 38 days of incubation.
 The chicks are cared for by both parents.
 The female them for the first 14 days while the male brings food to the nest which the female feeds to the chicks.
 Later both parents bring items of food which are placed in the nest to allow the chicks to feed themselves.
 The nestlings begin climbing onto branches around their nest from 45 days but they rarely before 48–50 days and sometimes not until they are 60–70 days of age.
 The young spend a further 15–20 days in the neighbourhood of the nest being fed by their parents.
 Only a single brood is raised each year but if the eggs are lost the female will relay.